 When to Report

-The due dates for filing 2016 information returns with the IRS remain unchanged for 2017.
-The 2017 due dates are February 28 for paper filers and March 31 for electronic filers.
-This chart can help you understand the upcoming deadlines.
+The due dates for filing 2017 information returns with the IRS remain unchanged for 2018.
+The 2018 due dates are February 28 for paper filers and March 31 for electronic filers.

 ALE members must file Form 1095-C, Employer-Provided Health Insurance Offer and Coverage, and Form 1094-C, Transmittal of Employer-Provided Health Insurance Offer and Coverage Information Returns, with the IRS annually, no later than February 28 (March 31 if filed electronically) of the year immediately following the calendar year to which the return relates.
 This is the same filing schedule applicable to other information returns commonly filed by employers, such as Forms W-2 and 1099.

-Also, ALE members are required to furnish a statement to each full-time employee that includes the same information provided to the IRS, by January 31 of the calendar year following the calendar year for which the information relates.
-See Notice 2016-70 for information about the extension to furnish statements to individuals.
+Also, ALE Members are required to furnish a statement to each full-time employee that includes the same information provided to the IRS, by January 31 of the calendar year following the calendar year for which the information relates.
+See Notice 2018-06 for information about the extension to furnish statements to individuals.